Using online materials for your homework or at school is a way to improve all your skills in English, to learn something new and to use technology.

 Read the article and discuss the topic

-Kakenya Ntaiya made a deal with her father: She would undergo a traditional Maasai rite of passage, female circumcision, if he would let her go to high school.
+Kakenya Ntaiya made a deal with her father: She would undergo a traditional Maasai rite of passage, female circumcision, if he let her go to high school.
 Ntaiya tells her fearless story

 NO MORE Campaign